^

 • regular wearing of orthopedic shoes;

-• regular removal of hyperkeratoses
+• regular removal of hyperkeratosis

-If necessary, the treatment of diabetic neuropathy.
+If necessary, treatment of diabetic neuropathy is carried out.

-Compensation for diabetes mellitus
+Compensation for diabetes

 Antibiotic therapy

 Antibiotic therapy is prescribed in the presence of an infected wound or a high risk of infection.
 In the presence of systemic signs of wound infection, the need for antibiotic therapy is obvious; it should be carried out immediately and in adequate doses.
-However, given the hypoactivity of the immune system in diabetes mellitus (especially in elderly patients), these symptoms may be absent even in severe wound infection.
+However, given the hyporeactivity of the immune system in diabetes mellitus (especially in elderly patients), these signs may be absent even in severe wound infection.
 Therefore, when prescribing antibiotic therapy, it is often necessary to focus on local manifestations of wound infection.

-• Gram-positive flora:
+• gram-positive flora:

-• Staphylococcus aureus;
+• Staphylоcoccus aureus;

 • Streptococcus;

-• Enteroscocus;
+• Enterococcus;

-• Gram-negative flora:
+• gram-negative flora:

 • Klebsiella;

-• Escherichia colli;
+• Escherichia coli;

 • Enterobacter;